|Banana ice cream – cheap, easy and tastes great. Big tick.|

-We chose a “Movies for Juniors” early morning showing of “Ice Age: Collision Course”, and with an extra 10% discount for booking online via a free “My Cineworld” account, the tickets for two cost a bargain £3.60.
+We chose a “Movies for Juniors” early morning showing of “Ice Age: Collision Course”, and with an extra 10% discount for booking online via a “My Cineworld Plus” account, the tickets for two cost a bargain £3.60.

 I managed to steer clear of the pricey cinema snacks in favour of four Wispas for a pound from a nearby Co-op, and we took a packed lunch for later.